 Is it customizable – to some extent?

-- Look for a CRM that’s happy to make interface and workflow customizations to suit your business and otherwise offers great features with which you’re happy.
+- Look for a CRM that’s happy to make interface and workflow customizations to suit your business and otherwise offers excellent features with which you’re happy.

 Is it easy to pick up and use?